Lease car insurance

 A lease car doesn’t belong to you - you’re just taking care of it, driving it and paying ‘rent’ until the end of your lease contract.

-However, you are legally responsible for arranging car insurance, even though you're not technically the owner of the vehicle.
+However, insurance isn't included with your payments.
+You are legally responsible for arranging car insurance, even though you're not technically the owner of the vehicle.